bluerobotics/bluerobotics.github.io/newton-gripper/index.md

 The _Newton Gripper_ is a sealed single function manipulator which can operate at depths of up to 300 meters.
 The *Newton Gripper* can be smoothly opened or closed with a servo PWM signal to provide the *BlueROV2* and other subsea vehicles with the ability to interact with the subsea environment to retrieve objects, attach recovery lines, or free a snagged tether.

+<i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i>
+**Keep fingers and other body parts away from the gripper when operating!** It's strong and has the potential to do some damage.
+Notify other crew members to do the same.

 ## Quick Start (Open and Close with PWM signal source)

-1. Connect the signal wire to the appropriate microcontroller pin
+1. Connect the signal wire to a signal source such as the Pixhawk on the BlueROV2 or a 3.3v microcontroller.
-  - Yellow: PWM (3-5 volts)
+  - Yellow: PWM (3.3 volts only)

 2. Connect the power wires to a power source
   - Red: +9-18 volts